 This is different than setting email times.
 This is just common sense.
 Do NOT check your email when you are in bed, while you are hanging out with your kids, or while you are having a glass of wine with your significant-other-type-person.
 No one is expecting a response at 11 pm, and if they are, they have issues, not you.
 Set boundaries and enjoy life.

 Turn off Notifications

 For heaven’s sake, turn off the new mail notification thing that pops up every time you get a new message.
-Those sounds must be driving you nuts and if they are driving you insane, they are about to make the guy sitting next to you homicidal.
+Those sounds must be driving you nuts, and if they are driving you insane, they are about to make the guy sitting next to you homicidal.
 Why do you need notifications anyway?
-We all check our email 100 times a day including three times at dinner (no matter what I say) so just turn them off.
-One more distraction in your day is going to cause that big vein in you head to explode.
+We all check our email 100 times a day, including three times at dinner (no matter what I say), so just turn them off.
+One more distraction in your day is going to cause that big vein in your head to explode.
 Ewww.
 No one wants to clean that up.

 Be Direct and On Point

 Your hotelier, vendor, and co-workers do not care about what you ate for dinner, how your kid is, or how hard you are working, and you don’t care about their stuff either.
 Let’s be honest.
 Small talk in email sucks.
 Just be direct.
 If you have a question about the BEOs, ask about the BEOs; let them know when you need a response and why you are asking the question so that they can give you a proper answer quickly.

 I have a client that, bless her soul, is a wonderful person that I love but she writes emails that will bring you to tears.
 She is kinda direct, she is mostly on point, she is just so freaking long-winded that I will go and get a cup of coffee before I open her email because I know that I am going to be reading War and Peace.
 She pays me.
 She can do that.
 You, however, should avoid this and write one or two sentences and then summarize with bullet points.
 Hi Cindy, yes, I am talking about you… but you already know that because I always tell you that your emails drive me nuts.